aneshlya/ispc/docs/ispc.rst

 execution mask, meaning all program instances are active at the start.
 In contrast, a ``for`` loop using ``programIndex`` and ``programCount`` respects the current execution mask, which may disable some instances.
-To match the behavior of ``foreach`` in regards of masking, you should use an ``unmasked`` region.
+To match the behavior of ``foreach`` with regard to masking, you should use an ``unmasked`` region.
 For example:

 ::